Join now & save up to 80% on medication

 Injectable type 2 diabetes medications

 Injectable diabetes medications are usually prescribed when oral diabetes medications fail to control the level of blood sugar in type 2 diabetic patients.
-Injectable drugs that are used by type 2 diabetic patients could either be insulin-based or non-insulin injectables, such as Amylin.
+Injectable drugs that type 2 diabetic patients use could either be insulin-based or non-insulin injectables, such as Amylin.
 Injectable insulin is usually the last treatment to be prescribed to patients with T2D, and is only added when oral diabetes drugs like metformin or non-insulin injections fail to work.
 Here is the list of injectable type 2 diabetes drugs.

 Adlyxin